Tayoso/openreach_case_study/README.md

 > “A goal properly set is halfway reached.” — Zig Ziglar

 The core objective for this project is improving certainty for our customers.

 How would we achieve this?
 By creating a more efficient way of predicting and estimating a more accurate delivery date for Openreach's customers.

 #### **Measurable key results**

+Due to the agile nature of the project, some of the KRs

-\- Build a model with an RMSE lower than that of the human predictions in excel.
+- Build a model with an RMSE lower than that of the human predictions in excel.

-\- Create multiple user interface or a single user interface for the 4 different regions of Openreach.
+- Create multiple user interface or a single user interface for the 4 different regions of Openreach.

-\- Deploy an authenticated microservice based framework which can predict and export results of the prediction.
+- Deploy an authenticated microservice based framework which can predict and export results of the prediction.
+- Collect basic requirements for product feature design.

 ### Value Framework

 The value framework/key performance indicators are key towards monitoring the progress of the product development.
 Transparency and Integrity are core to the foundation of the core product value framework.
-Efficiency and Accuracy ***are add-ons which ensure that the tool which sits upon this robust platform is capable of delivering accurate and efficient value.***

 - Transparency
-  - Transparency and accountability are products of good data governance.
-Does the product allow domain agnostic operability?
 - Integrity
-  - Robust enough to meet the requirements of all the teams relying on this product without failing?
-  - Can this tool be relied upon in the short term and long term?
-  - How will this product be maintained?
 - Efficient
-  - Does it deliver value?
 - Accuracy
-  - Are the predicted dates reliable and not too far from the expected?
-  - Does it minimise errors compared to manual predictions?